-One of the major topics of this blog is anti-discrimination law, and specifically how well, or how poorly, Australia’s commonwealth, state and territory anti-discrimination laws protect lesbian, gay, bisexual, transgender and intersex (LGBTI) people from discrimination.
+One of the major topics of this blog is anti-discrimination law, and specifically how well, or how poorly, Australia’s anti-discrimination laws protect lesbian, gay, bisexual, transgender and intersex (LGBTI) people from discrimination.

-A post which summarises the laws which exist at Commonwealth, State and Territory level can be found here:
+The following post summarises the laws which exist at Commonwealth, State and Territory level:

 Another key post on the issue of religious exceptions and anti-discrimination law focuses on the ability of religious schools to discriminate against lesbian, gay, bisexual and transgender students and teachers in classrooms around the country:

-Finally, as part of my focus on anti-discrimination laws generally, and the need to remove religious exception specifically, I am the admin of the No Homophobia, No Exceptions Facebook page.
+Finally, as part of my focus on anti-discrimination laws generally, and the need to remove religious exceptions specifically, I am the admin of the No Homophobia, No Exceptions Facebook page.